 Once the user sets their password, the userID will convert to an Active status.

-Adobe Sign users exist in one of five statuses:
+Acrobat Sign users exist in one of five statuses:

 Active – A fully enabled userID consuming one license.